healthbadge/episimmer/README.md

 Flags :

-		-np or --noplot : Doesn't show plot after simulation -vul or --vuldetect : Run Vulnerability Detection on data folder based on VD_config.txt -an or --animate : Creates gif animation in the example folder -s or --stats : Choose to store statistics
-		-vd or --vizdyn : Choose to vizualize simulation dynamically
+		-np or --noplot : Restrict plotting the time plot after simulation.
+Default = False -vul or --vuldetect : Run Vulnerability Detection on the data folder based on VD_config.txt.
+Default = False -an or --animate : Creates a gif animation of the time plot.
+Default = False -s or --stats : Choose to store statistics.
+Default = False -vd or --vizdyn : Creates a gif of the simulation environment progressing through the days.
+Default = False